piersfinlayson/software-defined-retro-rom/sdrr-pcb/verified/24-pin-rev-d/README.md

-# Rev D
+# 24 Pin Rev D

+23xx (24 pin) ROM replacement SDRR PCB.

-This revision has been verified to support the STM32F401 and STM32F411 variants.
+This revision has been verified to support

+- the STM32F401 and STM32F411 variants
+- acting as 2364 and 2332 ROM replacements in the Commodore PET, VIC-20 and C64 (50Hz/PAL).

 Note that the gerbers are currently untested - the design has been verified via [OSH Park](#ordering-bare-pcbs).